It’s the work of a weekend and it could save you thousands, so why wouldn’t you conceal this unsightly feature if you’re trying to sell your house?

 If there's no space around your boiler to box it in, then why not add some decorative artwork to jazz things up?

-This kitchen boiler has been disguised with a Cole & Son mural that works with the one flash on teal colour that the boiler has while filling the blank space with something that’s decorative but not overwhelming.
-It works far better than we could even have hoped for!
+This kitchen boiler has been disguised with an amazing mural by Cole & Son that coordinates with the unit's existing flash of teal, while filling the blank space with something that’s decorative but not overwhelming.

 Emma Mitchell / Home For Now by Joanna Thornhill (Cico Books, 2014)